So This Is Christmas?: Writing

 To get back into his character Wilson Fisk since the Marvel Television series Daredevil (2015–2018), Vincent D'Onofrio used emotional events from his personal life and found what would work well for Fisk's emotions, saying "with Fisk, I just speak the authors' words through events that have happened in life, like we have all have, that make us happy or sad".
-The idea for Fisk to wear the Hawaiian shirt from the "Family Business" arc in the comics came from D'Onofrio collaborating with the costume department after he had the image of Fisk in the outfit as his computer wallpaper since he started doing Daredevil.
+The idea for Fisk to wear the Hawaiian shirt from the "Family Business" story arc in the comics came from D'Onofrio collaborating with the costume department after he had the image of Fisk in the outfit as his computer wallpaper since he started doing Daredevil.
 Thomas had described the fight scene between Barton and Yelena Belova "a tough one to toggle as well".
 He wanted the fight choreography to be influenced by the character's emotions, and had described Belova's approach to the fight as "with a mission in mind and almost like a clean sense of justice", while also noting that Barton had a similar motivation in the past.
 He also added that Barton was willing to die as "there's that sense that, if that's what has to happen for her and for him to perhaps find peace within such thing, you sense that he's at that point where he's come to peace with it".